George-Seven/Termux-Udocker/README.md

 # Description

 Correctly configures Udocker so that it works properly in Termux.

-**Update -** Thanks to [@IntinteDAO](https://github.com/termux/termux-packages/pull/24699), **udocker** is now officially available in Termux APT Repo.
+**Update -** Thanks to [@IntinteDAO](https://github.com/termux/termux-packages/pull/24699), **udocker** is now officially available in the Termux APT Repo.
 I've updated the configs to use it.

 <br>

 #### What's Udocker?

-It's a userspace implementation of Docker.
+It's a user-space implementation of Docker.

-It means that it can, without root or custom-kernel, run Docker images and containers.
+This means that it can, without root or custom-kernel, run Docker images and containers.

 And it does this without spinning up an entire qemu-VM, which makes it much, much faster than any other alternatives.